Our2020View/Our2020View.github.io/dampingpads.md

 <img src="/assets/webheatpump1.jpg"/>

-So, first some hisotry.
+So, first some history.
 At one point, quite by accident, while having a refrigerant port added to the system so we could troubleshoot a leak and add refrigerant, I noticed that one of the compressor’s feet was not bolted to its damping pad.
 It had come out of the factory missing the bolt.
 I got a bit excited, thinking that getting the foot attached to its pad might be enough to help us with our in-coach noise.
 I found a ¼” course thread bolt and washer and proceeded to tighten down the foot, and then hooked up shore power and turned on the AC...

 No change.